mpwillson/pcloud/README.md

 `-v`
 : Cause the utility to issue messages on its actions.
 Default is False.

+## AUTHENTICATION
+Authentication via OAUTH2 will be invoked the first time a pCloud app is run or if the `-r` option is provided.
+The authentication process requires a browser, so must be invoked within GUI session.
+The pCloud Authorisation page will request your login details (if not cached) and ask your permission to allow the `putil` app to access your pCloud files.

+If you grant access, pCloud will provide an authentication code, which the `putil` app prompts for.
+Once entered, `putil` then requests an access token from pCloud.
+If successful, the access token is stored in the `putil` configuration file.

 ## CONFIGURATION
 The default configuration file is `~/.config/pcloud.json`.
 Here's an example with the core configuration options: